bulahwoo/ECCsplorer/README.md

 2. Added logging and memory options to RepeatExplorer2 execution in `eccClusterer.py`, enabling automatic creation of a log file (`repex_log.txt`) and control over maximum memory usage (~300 MB).
 3. Corrected {ggplot2} y-aesthetic usage in `eccDNA_Rcodes.py` to ensure compatibility with {ggplot2} ≥ 3.3.0, improving code readability and aesthetic consistency across plots.
 4. Added debug logging for coverage calculations in `eccMapper.py` to capture raw per-base coverage data for each region and mapping file.
 This aids troubleshooting and reproducibility.
-5. Introduced named CPU constants in `config.py` and applied them in `eccMapper.py` to allow easy adjustment of parallel worker counts, helping prevent system overload and multiprocessing issues.
+5. Defined named CPU constants in `config.py` and integrated them into `eccMapper.py` to avoid system overload and resolve multiprocessing issues.

 ---